 Edge AI, short for edge artificial intelligence, is immensely popular right now.
 It’s the next frontier of development for Internet of Things (IoT) systems – but how much do you really know about it?
-Join me in this article to learn all about Edge AI and how industry leaders are using it to change the way we live and work.
+Join me in this article to learn all about Edge ML and how industry leaders are using it to change the way we live and work.

 This article will cover the following content:

 - Best SBCs and Microcontrollers for Edge AI

 - Getting Started with Edge AI – Projects & More

 In the simplest terms, Edge AI refers to the use of artificial intelligence in the form of machine learning algorithms running directly on edge devices.